fudgepop01/fudgedit/readme.md

 # Fudgedit

 Fudgedit is an open source online hex editing component.
-It has quite a few features

 ## Using this component